An East End Sunday markets walk

 Finish: Liverpool Street station

-Liverpool Street station is both a mainline rail station and a tube station.
+Liverpool Street station is both a mainline rail terminus and a tube station.

-The entrance to the Undergound is on the left-hand side, opposite platforms 4 and 5 – towards the rear (far end) of the mainline station.
-It is served by the Central, Hammersmith & City, Circle and Metropolitan Lines.
+The entrance to the Undergound is opposite platforms 4 and 5 – towards the rear (far end) of the mainline station.
+It is served by the Central, Hammersmith & City, Circle and Metropolitan lines.